 8. Pinus monticola or Western white pine

-Western white pine is straight grained, easily kiln-dried, and stable after drying so it is easy to work.
+Western white pine is straight-grained, easily kiln-dried, and stable after drying, making it easy to work.
 Western white pine is used mainly for millwork products, such as sashes and door frames.

 9. Pinus radiata or Radiata pine.

 It is also known as Monterey pine.
 The wood is planted extensively in the southern hemisphere, mainly in Chile, New Zealand, Australia, and South Africa.